klefstad-teaching/ICS-46-HW0/README.md

 GitHub is an online storage service for the tool `git`, an industry standard version control tool with many powerful capabilities.
 For this course, `git` allows you to
 - easily obtain files needed for each Homework from the ICS46 course repository,
 - save your work in your own account on GitHub (in different versions/branches if you choose, so that you can try different approaches or changes without breaking what you were working on before), and
-- easily upload your Homework submissions to GradeScope directly from GitHub.
+- easily upload your Homework submissions to Gradescope directly from GitHub.

 This class **requires** the use of a GitHub account, so first create your account at  [GitHub.com](https://github.com/).
 If you already have a GitHub account, you can use your existing account for this course.
 Your GitHub account does not need to be linked to your UCI email.